#Attributes (能力値)

 The most important thing on the battlefield is not flashy technique.
 It is standing until the end.
 A character with high Physique (體) is cut by blades, struck by kanabo, and pierced by poisoned arrows, yet clenches their teeth and does not let go of the sword.

-A Mikkyo monk with Physique +3 is scarred from head to toe, but rises every time.
+An esoteric monk with Physique +3 is scarred from head to toe, but rises every time.
 A body that can withstand six fatal wounds is not gained through training alone; it is also the result of clinging to life.

 RP Uses: long marches, poison resistance, plague, enduring torture, survival in extreme environments, drinking contests.